Who treats nasal and sinus cancer?

 You might also see an eye doctor (ophthalmologist).
 This is because nasal and sinus cancers can sometimes spread to the eyes or inside the skull.

 You may also need help and support from other health specialists.
-This can be a dietitian or speech therapist.
+This can include a dietitian.
 Social workers or benefits advisers can tell you about benefits.

 Being cared for by a multidisciplinary team (MDT)